 5. Not all movers are created equal!
 Check with the Better Business Bureau(BBB) to know who you are dealing with!
 Be certain that the mover is licensed, you know their name, not DBA (doing business as), and have an address that is an actual place of business.
 Beware of moving brokers, as you have no way of knowing who is going to pick up and move your household goods.
 For more info, check out this article.

 6. Make sure your mover/moving company has workman’s compensation insurance.
 If they do not, and someone gets injured, you could be held responsible for health care and lost wages.

-7. Check the movers/moving company's safety record and size of fleet by going to ProtectYourMove.gov.
-Knowing that the carrier has a large fleet of moving trucks insures that they can provide the services they promise, without a surprise moving company showing up (brokered out business).
+7. Check the movers/moving company’s safety record and size of the fleet by going to ProtectYourMove.gov.
+Knowing that the carrier has a large fleet of moving trucks ensures that they can provide the services they promise, without a surprise moving company showing up (brokered out business).

-8. Know how reliable a mover is for pick-up or deliver.
-At North American Van Lines, we are 96% on time for your pick up, and 92% on time for your delivery.
+8. Know how reliable a mover is for pick-up or delivery.
+At C & C Shipping, we are 96% on time for your pick up, and 92% on time for your delivery.

 9. With internet movers, if the price sounds too good to be true, it probably is.
 There will always be someone that will provide an inferior product at a lesser price.
 The consumer that is interested in price alone is his lawful prey!
 If the competition is offering pricing that is 10% to 35% lower than the estimate we created, something is wrong.
 Is the weight the same?
 Is valuation (insurance) included as a line item in the context of the quote or is it additional?
 If there is packing (beds or full packing services), is it included?
 Are all the applicable surcharges, bulky article charges, shuttle charges (the need for a secondary, smaller truck due to inaccessibility for a tractor-trailer) included that are in tariff 400 – N that all movers (and supported by the American Moving & Storage Association) use, or will they end up as “surprise charges, if necessary.